We are the largest voluntary sector provider of HIV and sexual health services in the UK, running services out of local centres across Great Britain.

 We offer advice on benefits, housing and employment for people with HIV who need help in getting their legal entitlements.
 Our advice is accredited by Community Legal Services and is available over the phone via the THT Direct helpline or on the web, or face-to-face in some centres.

 Poverty is a particular problem for many with HIV who are unable to work and those in the most dire need can receive financial support from the Hardship Fund.

 Our Health Trainers work with people on a range of issues associated with their condition, including treatment and taking their medicines correctly; telling people about their HIV status; sexual health and reducing the risk of onward transmission; maintaining good overall physical and mental health.
-Health Trainers are based in a number of service centres across the country, or they can be contacted via the website `Ask the Health Trainer' for specific questions or concerns.
+Health Trainers are based in a number of service centres across the country.

 We can also offer a range of support for people struggling with the emotional aspects of HIV.
 Groups and peer support in our centres and our commuity forums on the website match people up with others in similar situations.
 For those who need more intensive therapeutic interventions we also offer counselling, either face to face or over the web.